 The following discussion should be read in conjunction with the consolidated financial statements and the related notes.
 See Item 8 "Financial Statements and Supplementary Data."
-Note that amounts within this Item shown in millions may not foot due to rounding.
+Amounts shown in millions or billions within this Item 7 may not sum due to rounding.

-Mattel has omitted discussion of 2021 results where it would be redundant to the discussion previously included in Part II, Item 7 "Management's Discussion and Analysis of Financial Condition and Results of Operations," of Mattel's Annual Report on Form 10-K for the year ended December 31, 2022.
+Mattel has omitted discussion of 2022 results where it would be redundant to the discussion previously included in Part II, Item 7 "Management's Discussion and Analysis of Financial Condition and Results of Operations," of Mattel's Annual Report on Form 10-K for the year ended December 31, 2023.